 Rate relief for small businesses

 The first element is available to all ratepayers who occupy properties with a rateable value under £51,000 from 1 April 2017 (previously £18,000).
 Ratepayers will have the bill for their property calculated using the lower small business non-domestic rating multiplier rather than the ordinary non-domestic rating multiplier that is used to calculate the liability of other businesses.

-Under the second element of SBRR eligible ratepayers will not pay any rates on properties with rateable values up to £12,000 from 1 April 2017 (previously £6,000), with a tapered relief of between 100 per cent and 0 per cent for properties with rateable values between £12,001 to £15,000 (previously £6,001 and £12,000.
-These new levels of relief are to be available until 31 March 2014.
+Under the second element of SBRR eligible ratepayers will not pay any rates on properties with rateable values up to £12,000 from 1 April 2017 (previously £6,000), with a tapered relief of between 100 per cent and 0 per cent for properties with rateable values between £12,001 to £15,000 (previously £6,001 and £12,000).
 To qualify for the percentage reduction ratepayers must occupy either:

 b) one main property and other additional properties providing those additional properties each have a rateable value of less than £2,900 from 1 April 2017 (previously £2,600) and the total value of all the properties (including the main property) remains under £20,000.
 SBRR is only payable on the main property.